-It can be assumed that you are playing as someone answering that call to action because there is no one else in the game who fits the description.
+It can be assumed that you are playing as someone answering that call to action.
+After all, there is no one else in the game who fits the description.
 You are an adventurer with no name who is summoned by the King and Queen of Castle Grades and given orders to gather the five swords of the Magi.
-You are meant to use them to summon the Sword of Tores to defeat the Dark Overlord Darces and return peace to the land once and for all.
+You are meant to use them to summon the Sword of Tores to defeat the Dark Overlord Darces.
 The adventurer has five main commands at his disposal: Attacking with a weapon, using items, casting magic spells, unlocking doors and treasure chests, and camping, which restores his health with food and water.

 There is very little music in this game, and what little there is was not meant to be heard much.
-While the tracks you hear while visiting the inn, the grocer, the armorer, and the wizard are all good and work well to add to the atmosphere of their respective shops.
+The tracks you hear while visiting the inn, the grocer, the armorer, and the wizard are all good.
+Not only that, they work well to add to the atmosphere of their respective shops.

 The Talking Parts

-Z…We’ve Reached The End.
+Z…We’ve Reached the End.
 Anything Else?

-From an object you you need the right spell to blast open to another where you need a spell to walk through the water, there is zero guidance to learn any of these spells.
+From an object you need the right spell to blast open to another where you need a spell to walk through the water, there is zero guidance to learn any of these spells.
 There is nothing in the manual, and there is no reasonable way you would ever learn them without plenty of trial and error.
 Even if you did spend enough time with a pencil and paper testing out spell combinations and finding some that were fun to use, the spells you need in crucial areas have to be used in the right place to work, so it’s a huge pain to figure out.

 Dungeon Magic: Sword of the Elements is completely irredeemable as an RPG and as a game in general.
-There is no fun to be had playing it and there is no reward to saying you finished it.
+There is no fun to be had playing it or saying you finished it.
 It is unquestionably one of the worst games I have ever played.